solidmetanoia/langapp/readme.md

 php artisan passport:install
 npm install
 npm run watch-poll

+Edit .env file to use
+CLIENT_ID and CLIENT_SECRET env variables

 # For easier use
 In button mode, can use 1 2 3 4 5 6 q w e to submit answer.